+Using a single light source can cause ugly shadows and exposure problems.
 A fill light helps to balance the light and gives you more control over your result.
-Using a single light source can cause ugly shadows and exposure problems.
-Portrait lighting using two lights allows you to regulate the light ratio.
+It also allows you to regulate the light ratio.

-Fill light photography uses a second light source to fill in shadows and/or help balance the exposure.
+Fill light photography uses a second light source to fill in shadows and help balance the exposure.
 This lighting technique is especially useful when there’s a strong backlight.

-The main light is always the brightest light in any lighting combination.
+The main light source is always the brightest light in any lighting combination.

-In situations when you have a single, bright light source it’s often a good option to use a fill light when making a portrait.
+In situations when you have a single, bright light source, it’s often a good option to use a fill light.
 This is most common outdoors on a sunny day.

-Because the sun will cast dark, hard-edged shadows on your subject a fill light is useful.
-Adding a secondary light such as flash or using a reflector will soften or eliminate these shadows.
+The sun will cast dark, hard-edged shadows on your subject.
+Adding a secondary light such as flash or using a reflector will soften or remove these shadows.
 It will fill them in with light.
 The result can mean a much more flattering portrait.

-If you don’t want this look, adding a photography fill light will bring balance to the overall lighting.
+Adding a photography fill light will bring balance to the lighting.
 You can render your subject the same exposure as your background by adding in the correct amount of light.

 The key to effective use of fill lighting is to set the correct fill ratio.
 To do this make an exposure reading from the lightest part of your composition.

-Once you have determined how much available light there is you can then add in as much light as you need for the effect you want to create.
+Once you have determined how much available light there is you can add in as much light as you need for the shot.

-The fill light was set to give slightly less light than the main light so there are no dark shadows.
-Balancing the light ration so closely results in a fairly flat looking portrait.
+The fill light was set to give slightly less light than the main light, so there are no dark shadows.
+Balancing the light ratio so closely results in a fairly flat looking portrait.

 Having your fill light providing one or two stops less light than the main light will leave some shadows on your subject.
 Filling in some of the shadows will create more depth in your portrait.

-For this portrait, I had a small softbox on a stand to the left of my subject and slightly in front of her.
+For the next portrait, I had a small softbox on a stand to the right of my subject and slightly in front of her.
 I made an exposure reading of the ambient light and set my flash to output a slightly higher ratio.

-This left some soft shadow on the right side of her face.
+This left some soft shadow on the left side of her face.

-It’s important to decide how much fill light you want to add to your portrait to get the look you want.
-It’s very common to see portraits where too much fill light has been added.
+It’s essential to decide how much fill light you want to add to your portrait to get the look you want.
+It’s common to see portraits where too much fill light has been added.
 It overpowers the main light.

 This can cause some areas of your composition to be overexposed.
 It can also create ugly dark shadows from your flash.